trafficinc/sam-simulator/README.md

+  With all the missiles, drones, and air defense systems constantly in the news lately, I got inspired, in a slightly weird way, to start designing my own air defense simulator.
+  What began as a “I wonder how hard it would be to build this” kind of idea turned into a hobby project that is way more entertaining than it probably should be.
+A Plus is that I learned quite a bit about them and learned new things is fun.
+Side note: Never worked in the defense industry either; not on or near any real life systems like this, I just used open source information.

+  This repo is my air-defense lab.
+The idea is to experiment with how a layered defense system might actually behave: spotting threats, building tracks, deciding what matters most, assigning weapons, protecting zones, and showing it all in a tactical dashboard.
+It is not trying to be a finished military-grade simulator, just a modular, testable, fun-to-build system that lets me play with sensors, missiles, CIWS, hostile aircraft, and defense logic without needing an actual command center in the garage.

+  Right now the project runs in software with separate hub, pilot, and shield roles plus a browser UI, but it is also being built so pieces can eventually be split across separate hardware like laptops and Raspberry Pis.

 # SAM Simulator Prototype

 Minimal FastAPI and browser prototype for a tactical SAM dashboard.
 The current build focuses on a clean WebSocket event contract, a simple 2D tactical renderer, and UI panels that can later host richer simulation state or a CesiumJS-backed map layer.